I entrusted my dreams to Cloud Service Mesh for Cloud Run

 Other dreams for Cloud Service Mesh for Cloud Run

-I would be happy if I could access Cloud Run directly from LB via Cloud Service Mesh.
-It seems that it was introduced to improve traffic between Cloud Run services, so this function is out of its role.
+I would be happy if LB could access Cloud Run directly via Cloud Service Mesh.
+This feature seems to have been introduced to improve traffic between Cloud Run services, so this feature is a bit off-topic.

 Conclusion

-1. Unifying BackendServices in multiple dev environments for applications using gRPC
+1. Unifying BackendServices across multiple dev environments in gRPC-based applications

-1. Blue/Green deployment for instantaneous traffic switching in gRPC-based applications
+1. Blue/Green deployment for instant traffic switching in gRPC-based applications

-TomorrowQualiArts Advent Calander The 14th day features hikyaru-suzuki.
+Tomorrow'sQualiArts Advent Calander The 14th day is hikyaru-suzuki.